pagrus/bb-data-eng-coding/README.md

 ### What some of the tools you would consider to build this into an ETL pipeline?

-Mainly a faster beefier database like PostgreSQL, depending on the use case(s) maybe cron or other scheduler.
+Mainly a faster beefier database like PostgreSQL, and depending on the use case(s) maybe cron or other scheduler.
+Something to refresh data, probably curl or the python requests module unless something more specific is required to interact with either the sales or weather APIs.
+Maybe something to summarize and/or archive old data, although that's probably technically ouside the scope of this tool.